tkataras/Automatic-Cell-Counting-with-TWS/README.md

 ```

 # Creating Classifiers Using Weka
-ACCT uses Weka Classifiers to count images, which the user will initially need to create.
+ACCT uses Weka Classifiers to identify cells in images, which the user will need to create.

 Before starting, close any images open in Fiji.